yoctoproject/poky/documentation/test-manual/test-process.rst

 instead to ensure the test results are updated for the less frequently run targets.

-Performance builds (buildperf-\* targets in the console) are triggered separately every six hours and automatically push their results to the buildstats repository at:
+Performance builds (``buildperf-\*`` targets in the console) are triggered separately every six hours and automatically push their results to the buildstats repository at:
 :yocto_git:`/yocto-buildstats/`.

-The 'quick' targets have been selected to be the ones which catch the most failures or give the most valuable data.
-We run 'fast' ptests in this case for example but not the ones which take a long time.
-The quick target doesn't include \*-lsb builds for all architectures, some world builds and doesn't trigger performance tests or ltp testing.
+The "quick" targets have been selected to be the ones which catch the most failures or give the most valuable data.
+We run "fast" ptests in this case for example but not the ones which take a long time.
+The quick target doesn't include ``\*-lsb`` builds for all architectures, some ``world`` builds and doesn't trigger performance tests or ``ltp`` testing.
 The full build includes all these things and is slower but more comprehensive.

 Release Builds